 Lawrence I. Sills has served as our Chief Executive Officer and Chairman of the Board since 2000 and has been a director of the Company since 1986.
 From 1986 to 2000, Mr. Sills served as our President and Chief Operating Officer.
 From 1983 to 1986, he served as our Vice President of Operations.
-Mr. Sills is the brother of Arthur S. Sills and Peter J. Sills, each of whom are directors of the Company, and is the father of Eric Sills, our Vice President Global Operations.
+Mr. Sills is the brother of Arthur S. Sills and Peter J. Sills, each of whom is a director of the Company, and is the father of Eric Sills, our President.
 Mr. Sills holds an MBA from Harvard Business School and a BA from Dartmouth College.

-John P. Gethin has served as our President and Chief Operating Officer since 2000.
+John P. Gethin has served as our Chief Operating Officer since 2000, and our President from 2000 to February 2015.
 From 1997 to 2000, Mr. Gethin served as our Senior Vice President of Operations.
 From 1998 to 2003, he served as the General Manager of our Temperature Control Division.
 From 1995 to 1997, Mr. Gethin was our Vice President and General Manager of EIS Brake Parts Division (a former business unit of ours).
 Mr. Gethin holds a BBA from Texas Christian University.